 Compared to other angler kayaks, the 350-pound weight capacity of this kayak is pretty light.
 Since this includes the weight of the paddler itself, it quickly limits how much gear you can bring with you.
 I’m hesitant to load it up with my overnight gear and still feel confident in the boat’s performance.

 The Ascend 12T’s biggest appeal to consumers is the price.
 It is notably cheaper than many of its competitors.
-And while the included scupper plugs are nice, some competing models like the Vibe Sea Ghost 110 also come with a paddle and more custom options like the ability to install a fishfinder, like on the Vibe Sea Ghost 110.
+And while the included scupper plugs are nice, I would have liked to get a paddle and the ability to install a fishfinder, like on the Vibe Sea Ghost 110.

-But for those looking for a basic and durable kayak they can fish from, you can do worse than this one.
-I don’t know how I feel about taking it out for big trips in challenging water, but it’s fine as a day trip kayak in moderate conditions.
+For those looking for a basic and durable kayak they can fish from, the Ascend 12T is probably the best in this price range.
+I wouldn’t take it out for big trips in challenging water, but it’s totally fine as a day trip kayak in moderate conditions.

-The reviews for the Ascend 12-foot kayak are mixed.
+The Ascend FS12T reviews are mixed.
 Some question the stability while others praise it.
 The price efficiency is a bonus for many, but the weight of the model can be a real hindrance when it comes to getting on the water.